gitlevich/fedup/readme.md

     as they collaborate on shipping packages (shipments) across town.
 It manages Shipments.
 A Shipment (the thing shipper wants to be delivered to receiver) goes through a series of states through its lifetime from pickup request to delivery.
-    The service processes commands from shippers, receivers and drivers, emits events that put other services into action, responds to events emitted by other services and ultimately movea shipments along to successful delivery.
+    The service processes commands from shippers, receivers and drivers, emits events that put other services into action, responds to events emitted by other services and ultimately moves shipments along to successful delivery.
 It also knows how to respond to mishaps in the shipping process.
   - It exposes three rest endpoints: for drivers, for shippers and for receivers.
 - Location service